It’s common for beginners to struggle to keep their pork butt moist.

 Spritzing is a method used in BBQ that helps to keep your meat moist.

 It’s typically done by some form of liquid and a food-safe spray bottle.

-One common spritz used is apple cider vinegar; there are many options such as apple juice and water.
+One common spritz used is apple cider vinegar; there are many alternatives such as apple juice and water.

-The goal is to apply the moisture as the meat cooks.
+The goal is to apply moisture as the meat cooks.

 Spritzing will result in a slightly dark and softer bark or crust.

 The crust will attract more smoke, leading to a more smokey flavor.